 Sue’s extensive market-related experience includes travel to domestic and international markets and regular attendance of the leading antiquity auctions in New York, London and continental Europe.

 Her contact with the international market is continually reinforced by the interaction that takes place at the international Art Fairs such as, BAAF in Basel (Switzerland) and BAAF in Brussels (Belgium).
-In addition to attending auction and special show offerings, Sue further provides active appraisal work and has completed the accreditation program with the International Society of Appraisers (ISA) where she is an active member of good standing.
+In addition to attending auction and special show offerings, Sue further provides active appraisal work and is an Executive Board and a certified member (CAPP) of the International Society of Appraisers (ISA), an international multi-disciplinary certifying and accrediting organization.
+CAPP is the highest achievement and level of credentialing in the industry of personal property appraising, signifying advanced appraisal methodology, expertise and professional development.
 Every appraisal is personally prepared by Sue to ensure that the work adheres to the ethical and professional guidelines of the Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice (USPAP), IRS regulations and the high standards of the ISA.